Connect any application to PlanetScale

 If you're just getting started and still need to set up a database, we recommend starting with the PlanetScale quick start guide first.
 We also have language/framework-specific guides under "Integration guides" if you prefer a more detailed walk-through.

 PlanetScale uses database branches to create a development-friendly workflow.
-Your database is initially created with a default branch, main, which is meant to serve as a development branch before promoting it to production.
+Your database is initially created with a default branch, main, which is meant to serve as a production database branch.
+Production branches are highly available databases intended for production traffic.
+They are automatically provided with an additional replica to resist outages, enabling zero-downtime failovers.

-While developing your application, you'll need to connect to a development branch.
+You can connect to a production or development database branch.
+We recommend creating and connecting to a development branch while in development, as it allows you to make schema changes without affecting production.
 Your production application, however, should be connected to your production database branch.
 Check out our Branching guide for more information about the branching workflow.

 There are two ways to connect your app to PlanetScale.
 Both are covered below.